 There are three common defenses to Erb's palsy Cases.

 Shoulder dystocia is not reliably predictive Erb's palsy often occurs in the absence of recognized shoulder dystocia.
 Defense lawyers point to some studies that suggest that 50% of cases of brachial plexus palsies involve uncomplicated vaginal deliveries.
 In support of this argument, they further contend that there has been very little reduction in the incidence of Erb's palsy despite a dramatic increase in the numbers of cesarean deliveries.

 Brachial plexus palsy can also occur in the posterior arm of infants whose anterior arm was impacted behind the symphysis pubis.
 Because this can occur after a C-section, defense lawyers and their experts argue this as evidence that the injury occurs in the absence of negligence and instead as the result of material labor forces.
 The defense to these cases often involves trying to find some way to indirectly blame the mother and this argument typifies this strategy.

 Malpractice defense attorneys argue that studies do not show a statistical relationship between brachial plexus palsy, the experience of the obstetric provider, or the number and type of maneuvers used to alleviate shoulder dystocia.

-Still, in spite of what defense lawyers pretend, it is hard to dispute that the application of excessive lateral traction on the fetal head and neck during delivery can cause these injuries.
+In spite of what defense lawyers pretend, when there is a serious injury these cases usually settle before a trial.
+It is hard to dispute that the application of excessive lateral traction on the fetal head and neck during delivery can cause these injuries.
 But victim's need a birth injury lawyer who can make the appropriate arguments and find the right experts to support the claim.Contact Miller & Zois About Erb's Palsy Malpractice

 If you or someone you know has a child with Erb's palsy and believe you may be entitled to compensation, call us at 1.800.553.8082 or submit a request for a free consultation.